Fanxu-alt/SPACE-antibody-design/README.md

 data/raw/
 ```

-For each complex, the IMGT-numbered CDRH3 region were extracted.
+For each complex, the IMGT-numbered CDRH3 region was extracted.
 Negative samples were generated using a dissimilarity-based negative sampling strategy (sequence identity threshold of less than 60%).

 ### Contact